Employee Appreciation Letter Multiple Examples and Free Resources

 Employee appreciation gifts are always a nice thing but it gets harder and harder to select something that will make everyone happy.
 However, there is always one thing that almost no employee will be unhappy with and that is either cash or gift cards.
 An employee appreciation gift card to almost anything or anywhere will excite them.
 This allows them to choose what they want.
 You may consider less expensive employee appreciation gifts, but give out more of them more often.
 Perhaps $25 employee appreciation gift cards to a local restaurant, or super market.

 Just remember not to complicate it or attach rules that deter you from making it a regular routine.
 You may not see anything the first few times you have a secret employee appreciation day, but I guarantee that if you do it often enough they will begin to get excited.
-I also will guarantee that they will be talking amongst themselves about your employee appreciation day or employee appreciation gifts.
+I also will guarantee that they will be talking among themselves about your employee appreciation day or employee appreciation gifts.

 Never forget how you arrived to where you are at!
 If you think it was all you and only you, it will get very lonely at the top!
 So lonely that the top will soon lose the supporting structure (your staff) that is holding you up!